wet-boew/wet-boew-wpss/README.md

 Web Tool

 ```
-- Don't exit PhantomJS when there is a Javascript error, this can cause
-  error dialogs to appear on Windows systems, which stalls the program.
+- Check the mime-type of image links and favicon to ensure that it is an image
+  mime-type - BAD_IMAGE_MIME_TYPE
+- Correct bug in URL parsing in PhantomJS user agent that caused some URLs to be truncated
+  when sent to web servers.
+- Update HTML5 validator to version 17.7.0.
+- Check for invalid separator for dc.subject terms - Metadata

 ```

 Open Data_Tool

 ```
+- Check for missing module when running JSON schema validator - OD_VAL
-- Check for only whitespace as first line of a multi-line field in a CSV data file - OD_DATA
+- Check for CSV version for each JSON-CSV data file - TP_PW_OD_DATA
-- Add link checking for supporting documentation HTML files.
-- Check CSV text fields for possible WCAG 2.0 plain text technique accessibility
-   errors (e.g. lists in cells) - OD_DATA
-- Check that there is the same number of language specific data files in a dataset - OD_URL
+- Check that each item in the JSON-CSV data array have the same number and fields and
-- Check that CSV column content types (e.g. numeric, text) match for all language
-   variations of a data file - OD_DATA
-- Check that the sum of numeric CSV column values match for all language variations
-   of a data file - OD_DATA
+  same field names - OD_DATA
-- Check that the number of non-blank cells of CSV columns match for all language
-   variations of a data file - OD_DATA
+- Check that all data items match for JSON-CSV and CSV variants of data files - OD_DATA
 ```

-Version 6.4.0 contains the following updates and additions
+Version 6.5.0 contains the following updates and additions

 ## Web

 ```
-- Don't exit PhantomJS when there is a Javascript error, this can cause
-  error dialogs to appear on Windows systems, which stalls the program.
+- Check the mime-type of image links and favicon to ensure that it is an image
+  mime-type - BAD_IMAGE_MIME_TYPE
+- Correct bug in URL parsing in PhantomJS user agent that caused some URLs to be truncated
+  when sent to web servers.
+- Correct merging of links from original, modified and generated HTML markup.
-- Update EPUB validator to version 4.0.2.
+- Update HTML5 validator to version 17.7.0.
-- Additional EPUB file checks (container.xml, OPF file) - WCAG_2.0-G134
+- Check for invalid separator for dc.subject terms - Metadata
+- Check for 64 bit Perl installation.
+The Win32::GUI module will not install on a 64 bit
+  Perl installation.
 ```

 ## Open Data

 ```
-- Check for only whitespace as first line of a multi-line field in a
-  CSV data file - OD_DATA
-- Add link checking for supporting documentation HTML files.
-- Check for UTF-8 encoding of resource files of type text, HTML and XML
-  only - OD_ENC
-- Allow for multiple schema specifications in JSON data - OD_VAL
+- Check for missing module when running JSON schema validator - OD_VAL
-- Check CSV text fields for possible WCAG 2.0 plain text technique
+- Check for CSV version for each JSON-CSV data file - TP_PW_OD_DATA
-  accessibility errors (e.g. lists in cells) - OD_DATA
-- Check that there is the same number of language specific data files
+- Check that language variations of JSON-CSV data files have the same number of rows
-  in a dataset - OD_URL
-- Check that if there are language specific data files, that all
-  required languages (e.g. English, French) are found - TP_PW_OD_DATA
-- Check that CSV column content types (e.g. numeric, text) match
-  for all language variations of a data file - OD_DATA
+  and same fields - OD_DATA
-- Check that the sum of numeric CSV column values match for all
+- Check that CSV and JSON-CSV data files have the same number of data rows - OD_DATA
+- Check that each item in the JSON-CSV data array have the same number and fields and
-  language variations of a data file - OD_DATA
+  same field names - OD_DATA
-- Check that the number of non-blank cells of CSV columns match
+- Check that CSV column headings and JSON-CSV data item field names match in JSON-CSV and
-  for all language variations of a data file - OD_DATA
+  CSV variants of data files - OD_DATA
-- Check for $schemaExtension field for the specification of schema
-  extensions that the JSON data file must comply to. - OD_VAL
-- Check for BOM (Byte Order Mark) or HTTP::Response charset to
-  specify UTF-8 encoding for JSON files - OD_ENC
-- Check that data array items in JSON-CSV files contain the same
+- Check that CSV column types and JSON-CSV data item field types match in JSON-CSV and
-  number of fields  - OD_DATA
+  CSV variants of data files - OD_DATA
-- Check that there are no duplicate data array items in JSON-CSV
+- Check that numeric CSV column sums and numeric JSON-CSV data field values match in
-  files - OD_DATA
+  SON-CSV and CSV variants of data files - OD_DATA
-- Check for a CSV file for each JSON-CSV file and that the number
-  of data array items matches the CSV data row count - OD_DATA
+- Check that all data items match for JSON-CSV and CSV variants of data files - OD_DATA
 ```

 ## Web and Open Data Validator Installer